asiapacificforum/nhrihub/README.md

 ### Two-factor Authentication
 Two-factor authentication is supported, using the [emerging FIDO standard](https://fidoalliance.org/).
 The second authentication factor is provided by the [Yubico FIDO U2F Security Key](https://www.yubico.com/products/yubikey-hardware/fido-u2f-security-key).

-At the this time (September 2016), only the Chrome browser supports this protocol, therefore this is the requirement for this application.
+At the this time (September 2016), only the Chrome browser supports this protocol, therefore this is the requirement for this application when two-factor authentication is enabled.
 Furthermore, the https transport layer protocol is required, necessitating a public-key certificate on the server, issued by a Chrome-recognized certification authority.
 Future support in other browsers has been announced.

 For convenience, the [letsencrypt_plugin](https://github.com/lgromanowski/letsencrypt-plugin) is bundled with the application, facilitating a command-line certificate request to the [Let's Encrypt](https://letsencrypt.org/) certification authority API.
 However there is no requirement to use Let's Encrypt certificates.